Meteorites are not worth ($) as much as most people think

 Answers to questions I am commonly asked

 No, I will not buy your rock.
-From you photos, the rock does not look like meteorite to me.
+From your photos, the rock does not look like a meteorite to me.
 If I want an old rock, I will go find my own.
 I am not going to buy yours.

 Even if it is a meteorite, I am not going to buy it.
 I am a poor, retired scientist.
 I do not have money to buy meteorites.